 Upon completion of this module, students should be able to:

-- Prepare clear visualisations of complex data to assist with evaluation.
+7. Summarize complex data through clear visualisations to assist with evaluation.

 The first half of the course will include: